 Consequences of not paying a loan back

-Types of loans in South Africa
+Types of Loans in South Africa

 In South Africa, there are different types of loans that individuals and businesses can take out.
 These include:

-Personal loans
+Personal Loan

 Personal loans are unsecured loans that are taken out for personal use.
 They can be used for a variety of purposes, including debt consolidation, home improvement, or financing a large purchase.

-Payday loans
+Payday Loans

 Payday loans are short-term loans that are created to help loanee cover unforseen expenses until their next payday.
 These loans are typically high-interest and have strict repayment terms.